costateixeira/smart-ra/input/pagecontent/architects_guide.md

 Another essential component are the generic business processes and workflows (which we are standardizing to BPMN diagrams for computability).
 These workflows outline the main functionality needed for the actors/generic personas.
 The Reference Architecture shall define the digital health infrastructural components and necessary transactions (e.g. messages sent via APIs) to realize these workflows.

+#### Normative languasge

+THe reference architecture adopts the normative words defined in [IETF Best Current Practice 14: Key words for use in RFCs to Indicate Requirement Levels (BCP-14)](https://www.rfc-editor.org/info/bcp14) (currently [RFC 2119](https://www.rfc-editor.org/info/rfc2119) and [RFC 8174](https://www.rfc-editor.org/info/rfc8174), certain words indicate whether a specific content of the Technical Framework is normative.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.rfc-editor.org/info/rfc2119).
+Informative content does not contain these key words.
+#### Use of Standards

+The Reference Architecture SHALL make us of open standards which are maintained by a Standards Development Organization (SDO) with an open partiicipation policy and whhich are unencumbered by license restrictions that would limit the implementation.
+This use of standards SHALL apply to:
+* descriptions of API transactions between system actors; and
+* message semantics.

 #### Relationship to OpenHIE
 The Reference Architecture draws from the [OpenHIE](https://ohie.org/) architectural components, in particular the Business Domain Services & Registry Services.